Movoda Manual - Entropy

 Both are excellent stand alone sci-fi novels.
 If you like Sci-Fi, do yourself a favor and pick up one or both of these.

 Ursula K. Leguin is another of my favorite authors.
 My first experience with her writing is the “Earthsea Cycle” series of books, which are very good.
 The first three are appropriate for the teen section, but some of the later books are more dark.
 She has also written some fantastic Sci-Fi.
-The Dispossesed and The Left Hand of Darkness will both give you food for thought for many years to come.
+The Dispossesed and The Left Hand of Darkness will both leave you thinking about them.

 Books for teens and up